rehierl/node-tree-outliner/5-implementation/0-2-implicit-associations.md

 the current end-marker node can be allowed to close the current section?

-As stated in the "implicit associations" chapter, a node is free to close a presequent section, if (and only if) the node being entered is a sibling to the section's first content node.
+As stated in the "implicit associations" chapter, a node is free to close a section, if (and only if) the node being entered is a sibling to the section's first content node.
 Because of that, several options are available, each with its own advantages and disadvantages.

-Note that, except for the last option, all other options technically allow to close type-1 sections from within such a section.
+Note that, except for the last option, all other options technically allow to close type-1 sections from within its sectioning node.
 That is, if it would not be allowed to close a type-1 section, then additional type-dependent tests would have to be included with these options.
-In contrary to that, and if it would not be allowed to close type-1 sections, then no additional type-dependent tests are required if (and only if) the last option is used instead.
+In contrary to that, and if it would not be allowed to close type-1 sections, then no additional type-dependent tests are required, if (and only if) the last option is used instead.
 That is, the last option is truly type-independent (i.e. generic).

 Note that the universal section has no existing parent container (i.e. virtual).
 This aspect might have to be taken into account, if a close modifier would instruct an implementation to close all open sections (i.e. up to and including the root section).
-Obviously, and because the root node must act as a type-1 sectioning node, the question whether that should be allowed depends on the question whether it should be allowed to close type-1 sections in general.
+Obviously, and because the root node must act as a type-1 sectioning node, the question whether that should even be allowed depends on the question whether in general it should be allowed to close type-1 sections.

 Note that the root node can technically not act as an end-marker node.
 That is, because the universal section is not allowed to ever be closed, this section is defined to be omnipresent.
-Because of that, an implementation must always ignore the root node's close modifier.
+Because of that, and if the root node has a close modifier, an implementation must always ignore the root's modifier.

 <!-- ======================================================================= -->
 ## Option 1: parent container references, node identifiers